7 lessons from the full-time freelance blogger - Jobidea24 - Jobidea24 - Learn Everyday New

 5. Type faster

 I have been using a computer since I was five years old and naturally learned to type quickly (around 90 words per minute).
-I don't use the typeface particularly fancy way, but it gets the job done.
+I don't use a particularly fancy typeface, but it gets the job done.

 6. Write fast